 As Virgin Australia has lots of ‘mix and match’ airline partners rather than being in an alliance, it’s usually easier to search on that partner airline website to find availability with Velocity Points.

-- Etihad flights: use the Etihad or Air Canada website
+- Etihad flights: use the Etihad, Air Canada or Air France website.

-- Virgin Atlantic flights: use the Virgin Atlantic website
+- Virgin Atlantic flights: use the Garuda website.

 Singapore Airlines & Star Alliance airlines